Country selection

 Ethics Committee Responsibilities

-As indicated in GIN-5, the ethics committee (EC) should assess the AEs that have occurred, the measures taken for the participant’s safety, and the information from CNERS (pharmacovigilance file).
+As indicated in GIN-5, the ethics committee should assess the AEs that have occurred, the measures taken for the participant’s safety, and the information from CNERS (pharmacovigilance file).

 Form Completion & Delivery Requirements